SemanticMediaWiki/SemanticMediaWiki/docs/COMPATIBILITY.md

 ## Platform compatibility and release status

-The PHP and MediaWiki version ranges listed have been tested and are expected to work, attempting to use Semantic MediaWiki outside of the mentioned release boundaries is __NOT__ recommended and users who are trying to use different combinations will unlikely receive any support.
+The PHP and MediaWiki versions listed have been tested and are known to work.
 Semantic MediaWiki may also work with more recent versions of PHP and MediaWiki, though this is not guaranteed.

+Increases of minimum requirements are indicated in bold.

 <table class="compatibility">
 	<tr>